Election Inspector

 Can voting be postponed due to inclement weather?

-Asked by j.t. about 11 years ago
+Asked by j.t. over 11 years ago

 I'm not sure but I would guess that it would not since voting is a national event and not a local one.
 That I something I'd have to check with the Board of Elections.